How to Become a Licensed Counselor in Wisconsin

 You supervisor must be a licensed professional counselor who has received a doctorate degree in professional counseling, a licensed professional counselor who has had at least 5 years of full-time professional counseling experience or a psychiatrist or psychologist.

-What are the Examination Requirements for Becoming a Counselor in Wisconsin?
+What Are the Examination Requirements to Beceome a Counselor in Wisconsin?

-The Wisconsin License, Permit and Registration Services will accept a passing score from the following nationally-recognized examinations:
+The Wisconsin License, Permit and Registration Services will accept a passing score on the following nationally-recognized examinations:

 - The National Counselor Examination (NCE)